MichelEChaghoury/InterviewPreparation/FAQ.md

 1. I will then **begin work** and **take action to limit all distractions**.
 1. Finally, I will periodically **Assess my Progress against the work schedule** and **adapt my space or style of work until the deadline is met**.

+## What didn't you like about your last job?

+There wasn't much I disliked about my last job.
+However, if I did have to choose something, I would say it was the slight lack of ambition the company demonstrated at times.
+I could see lots of opportunities for us to take advantage of in the industry, such as new products and services that our customers wanted.
+However, whenever I put forward any ideas and suggestions, the company didn't want to take them forward or listen to what I had to say.
+While I respected their decision, I felt it was a missed opportunity.

+## Tell me about a time you dealt with a difficult co-worker

+In my previous job, I was tasked with working alongside a senior member of the team.
+Unfortunately, he was not very approachable, and whenever I put forward ideas and suggestions, he immediately dismissed them.
+I decided to try a different approach.
+I found out that we both supported the same sports team and during a work break, I started talking to him about the team and the upcoming games.
+He immediately changed his attitude toward me, and we discussed our common interests.
+From that day onwards, he was engaging, helpful, and cooperative whenever I wanted to discuss work-related matters we were both collaborating on.

 ## Tell me about a time you had to manage multiple tasks or projects

 Use the **STAR** technique: